rvernica/kword/README.md

 This repository implements an operator called `kword`.
 The operator takes two named arguments (`foo` and `bar`) of type `string`.
-The operator returns an empty string with the `<foo:string NOT NULL>
+The operator returns an empty array with the `<foo:string NOT NULL>
 [bar=0:0:0:1]` schema.
 The operator exposes three different issues, listed below.